-params: an id value associated with the DASH Period.
-AdaptationSet element to be selected, or alternatively, for complex audio presentations involving pre-selection, the DASH Period.
-Preselection@id value.
+params: an id value associated with the DASH Period.AdaptationSet element to be selected, or alternatively, for complex audio presentations involving pre-selection, the selectionId - This required integer shall correspond to a value of @id attribute in either an AdaptationSet in the current Period, or an @id attribute in a Preselection element in the current Period.

+DASH Period.Preselection@id value.
 For unambiguous selection of one track or audio presentation, all id values within the Period should be unique.

 '''

 {

 "type": "object",

 "properties": {

-"selectionId": {"type": "integer"},
+"selectionId": {"type": "integer"}

+},

 "required": ["selectionId"]

-}

 }

 '''